thing recommendations

 -

-- For android
+- for android

 - MacroDroid: Simple but flexible event reaction and automation stuff.
+Some examples of macros I use every day:

 - Smart launcher: More customizable home screen.
 Specifically, I like it because it lets you make your app icons tiny and cram every app you regularly use onto one screen/the bottom half of the screen where it's easier to reach them.